-Additions are single-underline italics Times New Roman; deletions are strikethrough italics Times New Roman.
+Additions are single-underline italics Times New Roman: Note:

+Program; and making findings, including findings under the California Environmental deletions are strikethrough italies Times New Roman.
 Board amendment additions are double underlined.
 Board amendment deletions are strikethrough normal.

-Be it ordained by the People of the City and County of San Francisco: Section 1.
-Findings.
-The Board of Supervisors of the City and County of San Francisco hereby finds and determines:
+Be it ordained by the People of the City and County of San Francisco:

+Section 1.
+Findings